Roddenberry Archive: The Archive

-In April 2024, The Archive was expanded with several new spatial experiences, including: the bridge of the USS Discovery from Star Trek: Discovery; the interior of the IKS Amar, the Klingon K't'inga class battlecruiser from The Motion Picture; and the promenade of the Deep Space 9 space station from Star Trek: Deep Space Nine.
-Several new starship models from various eras of the franchise were also added to the app.
+In April 2024, The Archive was expanded with several new spatial experiences, including the bridge of the USS Discovery from Star Trek: Discovery; the interior of the IKS Amar, the Klingon K't'inga class battlecruiser from The Motion Picture; and the promenade of the Deep Space 9 space station from Star Trek: Deep Space Nine.
+Several new starship models from different eras of the franchise were also added to the app.
 The expansion in November for the 30th anniversary of Star Trek Generations included recreations of sets, props, and locations from that film as well as new featurettes and the "765874 – Unification" concept video.
 Locations from the video were recreated digitally using scans and digital set extensions, while major scenes were filmed twice so they could be mastered for the Vision Pro.
 The August 2025 expansion was called "the largest update to The Archive to date".
 It included reproductions of seven new ships, twenty new explorable environments, eight new cinematics, and twenty-two new planet environments.

-The Archive was named one of the best Vision Pro apps by BGR, AppleInsider, and 9to5Mac.
-AppleInsider said even for non-Star Trek fans it was an "impressive technical demo" for the Vision Pro.
+The Archive was listed as one of the top apps for new users of the Vision Pro to try by BGR, AppleInsider, and 9to5Mac.
+AppleInsider said even for non-Star Trek fans it was an "impressive technical demo" for the Vision Pro's capabilities.
+Following the April 2024 expansion, James Whitbrook at Gizmodo specifically discussed the recreation of the Deep Space 9 promenade.
+He was positive about it, especially with the accompanying virtual tour narrated by Armin Shimerman, but said an empty digital version was unable to capture what made the set so compelling in Deep Space Nine when it was filled with people from different Star Trek cultures.

 Interviews

-The Roddenberry Archive has released featurettes and documentaries made from various interviews.
-Urbach said they intended to interview "every living person that could speak to the history" of Star Trek.
+The Roddenberry Archive has released featurettes and documentaries based on interviews with individuals connected to Star Trek.
+Urbach hoped to eventually interview every person with direct knowledge of the franchise.